M-arcus/cloudron-docs/docs/documentation.md

 (compared to server snapshots).
 With Cloudron backups, you can even migrate your Cloudron in it's entirety from one server provider to another.

-## The Cloudron Store
+## The Cloudron App Store

-The [Cloudron Store](https://cloudron.io/appstore.html) provides a mechanism for distribution and continuous update of apps.
+The [Cloudron App Store](https://cloudron.io/appstore.html) provides a mechanism for distribution and continuous update of apps.
 A good analogy for this is the Apple App Store for iOS or Google Play for Android.
 Anyone today can easily install apps on their phones and the apps are kept up-to-date.
 Cloudron does the same but for servers.
-You can easily install apps and receive continuous updates for the apps via the Cloudron Store.
+You can easily install apps and receive continuous updates for the apps via the Cloudron App Store.

 <br/>